-Visit “How to Insert Special Characters in Microsoft Word” and “How to Find and Replace Special Characters in Microsoft Word” for information on how to insert, find, and replace em dashes in your Word documents.
+Visit the following tutorials for information on how to insert, find, and replace em dashes in your Word documents:

 1. Emphasize Important or Essential Information

 Em dashes can be used to emphasize important or essential information midsentence or at the end of sentences.
-Although colons and commas can serve the save function, em dashes create a more dramatic effect.1
+Although colons and commas can serve the same function, em dashes create a more dramatic effect.2

 The weary traveler forgot something in the airport bathroom—her plane ticket.